K-PK66/HSBCLRNEXP/Neueda Core Tech Training/HTML & js.md

 - **Internal**: applicable to entire page wherever it's written
 - **Inline**: applicable only to contents with the tag

 Think about the following code in a HTML document.
-This could be an example of internal CSS in that it uses CSS inside the document.
+This could be an example of internal CSS in that it uses CSS inside the document and will apply to all `body` and `h2` elements in the page.

 ```html
 <head>